-The FAA reviewed 505-19-12 Rev A. This service information specifies procedures for an inspection of the restraint hardware installation for the presence of a gap and if needed, reducing the torque to the affected attachment hardware, a repetitive 100-hour inspection of the pitch restraint attachment hardware, and repair of fretting damage on the truss assembly clevis lower lug.
+The FAA reviewed Bell Alert Service Bulletin (ASB) 505-19-12, Revision A, dated July 11, 2019 (505-19-12 Rev A).
+This service information specifies procedures for an inspection of the restraint hardware installation for the presence of a gap and if needed, reducing the torque to the affected attachment hardware, a repetitive 100hour inspection of the pitch restraint attachment hardware, and repair of fretting damage on the truss assembly clevis lower lug.